SheetJS/sheetjs/docbits/90_test.md

 $ make flow        # make lint + Flow checking
 ```

+The core in-browser tests are available at `tests/test.html` within this repo.
+Start a local server and navigate to that directory to run the tests.

-To run the in-browser tests, clone the repo for
+To run the full in-browser tests, clone the repo for
 [oss.sheetjs.com](https://github.com/SheetJS/SheetJS.github.io) and replace
 the xlsx.js file (then fire up the browser and go to `stress.html`):